sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 ..  note::
     DSS/DSA key support is provided for backward compatibility.

-    Newer deployments should be based on RSA, use a key size of 4096 or greater.
+    Newer deployments should be based on RSA with a key size of 3072 or greater.

     DSS/DSA key support is scheduled to be removed/deprecated with